Code-Institute-Submissions/CI-project-two/README.md

 1. Verify a site visitor will be presented with data charts informed by official statistics regarding those onboard.
 2. Verify that a site visitor can view data charts representing key statistics of those onboard, such as the number of third class children who survived the disaster.
 3. Verify that a site visitor has access to a simple, easy to navigate website.
 Where they may explore some of the key facts underpinning in the disaster.
-4. Verify that potential fans of the band can access some of the bands best material for free.
+4. Verify that a link to further, more in depth information about the titanic is provided.
 5. Verify that a site visitor can observe images of the Titanic, to help ignite their imagination.
-6. Verify that a site visitor has the potential to feel enthusiastic while navigating the charts.
-And could potentially discover new narratives in their personal understanding of the disaster.
+6. Verify that a site visitor has the potential to feel enthusiastic while navigating the charts, and to discover new narratives in their personal understanding of the disaster.

 </details>